-37 The HCPIVS recommends that the ASH encourage ongoing efforts to develop new and

-- 38 improved influenza vaccines and vaccine technologies including support for research, - 39 development, and licensure of influenza vaccines with improved immunogenicity and

-- 1 duration of immunity, as well as steps that improve the immunogenicity and rapid - 2 production of existing influenza vaccines. - 3 - 4
+NVAC recommends that the ASH encourage ongoing efforts to develop new and improved influenza vaccines and vaccine technologies including support for research, development, and licensure of influenza vaccines with improved effectiveness and duration of immunity, as well as steps that improve the immunogenicity and rapid production of existing influenza vaccines.

-3 Influenza is a significant public health issue.
-Annual influenza-associated deaths range from

-4 3,000 to 49,000 according to recent estimates, and more than 200,000 are hospitalized each year

-5 for respiratory illnesses and heart conditions associated with seasonal influenza infection.

-6 Immunization is the most effective method for preventing infection from influenza and possible

-7 hospitalization or death.
-For this reason, HHS, CDC, and other health care and public health

-8 agencies and organizations recommend vaccination as a critical influenza prevention strategy.

-9 However, in spite of these recommendations, immunization rates for HCP in the United States

-- 10 remain low. - 11
+Influenza is a significant public health issue.
+Annual influenza-associated deaths range from 3,000 to 49,000 according to recent estimates, and more than 200,000 people are hospitalized each year for respiratory illnesses and heart conditions associated with seasonal influenza infection.
+Immunization is the most effective method for preventing infection from influenza and possible hospitalization or death.
+For this reason, HHS, CDC, and other health care and public health agencies and organizations recommend vaccination as a critical influenza prevention strategy.
+However, in spite of these recommendations, immunization rates for HCP in the United States remain low.

-12 To address this gap in immunization rates for HCP, the HCPIVS, as directed by the ASH,

-13 developed the recommendations and strategies presented in this report for the specific purpose of

-- 14 achieving the Healthy People 2020 annual goal of 90% influenza vaccine coverage of HCP. - 15 These recommendations were carefully reviewed, deliberated, debated, and then approved by a - 16 majority of the members of the HCPIVS.
-These recommendations present a tiered set of

-17 strategies for achieving the Healthy People 2020 annual goal, including the implementation and

-- 18 management of influenza prevention and vaccination programs, and measuring and reporting - 19 vaccination coverage to employer requirements for HCP vaccination.
-The thought behind this - 20 approach was that the HCPIVS realized that HCE range in their scope of practice, from the - 21 traditional hospital setting to the in-home health care setting, and no single option for improving - 22 HCP immunization rates would work for all HCEs.
-Thus, a set of recommended options was

-23 presented that could apply to most health care settings to improve immunization rates of HCP to
+To address this gap in immunization rates for HCP, the NVAC, as directed by the ASH, developed the recommendations and strategies presented in this report for the specific purpose of achieving the Healthy People 2020 objective for annual influenza vaccine coverage of HCP.
+These recommendations were carefully reviewed, deliberated, debated, and then approved by a majority of NVAC members.
+These recommendations present a tiered set of strategies for achieving the Healthy People 2020 annual objective for influenza vaccination of HCP, including the implementation and management of influenza prevention and vaccination programs, and measuring and reporting vaccination coverage to employer requirements for HCP vaccination.
+The thought behind this approach was that NVAC realizes that HCE range in their scope of practice, from the traditional hospital setting to the in-home health care setting, and no single option for improving HCP immunization rates would work for all HCE.
+Thus, a set of recommended options is presented that can be applied to most health care settings to improve immunization rates of HCP.